Yczar/teamship-flutter/README.md

 # 👨‍💻 Tech stack

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the Teamship app uses:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.